Larry Groce

 Larry Groce (born April 22, 1948) is an American singer-songwriter and radio host.
 From 1983 until 2021, Groce served as the host and artistic director of Mountain Stage, a two-hour live music radio program produced by West Virginia Public Broadcasting and distributed by NPR.
 He first entered the national spotlight in 1976 when his novelty song "Junk Food Junkie" became a Top Ten hit.
-After that, Groce's voice became well known by children and parents alike as a result of his Platinum recordings of classic children's songs for Walt Disney Records Children's Favorites four-volume series: Volume 1 (1979), Volume 2 (1979), Volume 3 (1986), and Volume 4 (1990).
+After that, Groce's voice became well known by children and parents alike as a result of his Platinum recordings of children's folk songs for Walt Disney Records Children's Favorites four-volume series: Volume 1, Volume 2, Volume 3 and Volume 4 (released from the late 70s-1990).

+Biography

 Early life

-Groce was born in 1948 in Dallas, Texas, to H.T. and Bobbie Groce.
-He had a younger brother, Gary (born July 7, 1951), and a younger sister, Janna (born April 8, 1961).
-Groce became interested in music while in elementary school.
-The family resided in the Oak Cliff section of Dallas, and he attended Adamson High School there.
-Classmates included singer-songwriters Michael Martin Murphey, Ray Wylie Hubbard and B. W. Stevenson.
+Groce was born in 1948 in Dallas to H.T. and Bobbie Groce, the eldest of three children.
+He has a younger brother, Gary (born July 7, 1951), and a younger sister, Janna (born April 8, 1961).
+He became interested in music while in elementary school.
+The family lived in the Oak Cliff section of Dallas and he attended Adamson High School there.
+His classmates included singer-songwriters Michael Martin Murphey, Ray Wylie Hubbard, Owen Temple, and B. W. Stevenson.